yashasva-16/AI-Powered-Study-Assistant-Project/README.md

 ## 📸 Screenshots:

+Include screenshots or a demo video of the project here.

 ## 📢 Feedback & Suggestions:

-Feel free to connect with me on [LinkedIn](linkedin.com/in/yashasva-singh-shekhawat-5304b435a) or open an issue on the repository.
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/yashasva-singh-shekhawat-5304b435a?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base_contact_details%3BFj%2F5GViUQ1a%2Byox4r6DBsw%3D%3D) or open an issue on the repository.

 #Python #AI #StudentLife #Project #Learning